 Yes.
 Our services are confidential and we are committed to protecting our clients’ privacy.
 We will not provide your personal information or details about your legal problem to anyone, unless we are legally required to.

 Yes.
 We can organise for an accredited interpreter to help you.
 We are committed to making our services accessible to all people who need our services.
 If you would like information about domestic violence explained in your language, please phone the Translating and Interpreting Service on 13 14 50 to speak to an interpreter.
 Ask them to connect you to Legal Aid Queensland.
-If you have a hearing or speech impairment you can contact us using the National Relay Service: dial 133 677 and ask for 1300 65 11 88 (our legal information line).
+If you are deaf or have a hearing or speech impairment you can contact us using the National Relay Service: dial 133 677 and ask for 1300 65 11 88 (our legal information line).
 These are free services.

 Your feedback—complaints, compliments and suggestions— is welcome and we take it seriously.